Lucab95/ETH-global-Melanoma-pred/README.md

 The model, consisting of 52,744 weights, is stored securely as secrets on Nillion.

+In order to host the model on Nillion one must run the provider.ipynb notebook.

 ## Hosting

 The model is hosted on the Nillion testnet, and we employ a Streamlit webapp allowing users to upload a skin tumor image and quickly receive a prediction.
 The service is currently free, with transaction costs on the testnet covered by our wallet.